-The total OPEB liability at December 31, 2022, as determined by an actuarial valuation as of January 1, 2023, actuarial valuation, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability at December 31, 2023, as determined by an actuarial valuation as of January 1, 2023, actuarial valuation, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was rolled forward by the actuary using updating procedures to December 31, 2023, including updating the discount rate at December 31, 2023, as noted below.

 Actuarial Cost Method Entry-Age Normal

 Actuarial Value of Assets N/A

 Salary Increases 2.75%

-Discount Rate 3.72%
+Discount Rate 3.26%

 Healthcare Cost Trend Rates 7.00% to 7.40% Initial 5.00% Ultimate